MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/navigation-bars.md

 ms.date: 03/16/2017
 ---

-# Working with Navigation Controllers
+# Working with tvOS Navigation Bars in Xamarin

-_This article covers designing and working with Navigation Bars inside of a Xamarin.tvOS app._

 Navigation Bars can be added to the top of views to display a Title and optional Navigation Bar Buttons.
 Typically they are used when the user has navigated from a main page, like a Table View, Collection or Menu to a subview showing the details of the selected item.